rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 5. Program microbit to take a compass reading upon press of a button and store the results in a tuple.

-6. Write a program to keep record of gestures recognizable by microbit and the number of times they've been detected using a dictionary. (move to functions?)
+6. Write a program to keep record of gestures recognizable by microbit and the number of times they've been detected using a dictionary.